avdnowhere/universitylist/README.md

 npm start
 ```

-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### ESLint